|

 You do not know how to close it, said the boy.
 You

-ran away because you could not close it.
+ran away because you do not know how to close it.

 It had taken almost an hour to convince the crime lordRedwald